mccomark21/NBA_Draft_2020/README.md

 ## Box Plot Analysis

 The third visual is very different from the first two as it containsa game log data.
 It is a box plot allowing users to view the distribution of the available metrics broken out by player.

+## Pick-A-Plot

+The final plot has been the favorite in past iterations.
+It's another scatter plot but for this one users can choose whichever metrics they like.
+This is where you can create your own unique plot and share your analysis!